uber/react-view/README.md

 componentName?: string;
 ```

-A name of the primary component in the playground.
+The name of the primary component in the playground.
 It's used for the code generation and props parsing.

 #### imports